dkainer/iRF-LOOP/README.md

-# iterativeRF
+# iRF-LOOP
-R Implementation of the iRF and iRF-LOOP algorithms using Ranger (fast) Random Forest under the hood
+R Implementation of the iRF-LOOP algorithm as per the following papers:

+using Ranger (fast) Random Forest under the hood